volcano-sh/website/content/en/docs/spark_on_volcano.md

 $ helm install my-release spark-operator/spark-operator --namespace spark-operator --create-namespace
 ```

-To ensure that the spark-operator is up and running, check with the following directive.
+To ensure that the Spark-Operator is up and running, check with the following directive.

 ```
 $ kubectl get po -nspark-operator